Slip and Fall Lawyer Bronx NY Feiner & Lavy Law Firm

 Settlements for slip-and-fall injuries generally include, but are not limited to:

-- The monetary award for emotional and psychological injuries.
+- monetary award for emotional and psychological injuries;

-What are the common types of slip-and-fall or trip-and-fall accidents?
+What are common types of slip-and-fall or trip-and-fall accidents?

 Slip-and-fall accidents often happen and cause injury in the following scenarios: